silverpascalcoder/fpc/games/snake/readme.md

 # Snake Game in Free Pascal (Linux, ncurses)

 A small, retro‑style Snake game written in **Free Pascal** using **ncurses**.
-Built as a fun 15‑minute project to show that Pascal is still clean, capable, and enjoyable — even for interactive, real‑time programs.
+Built as a fun 15‑minute project to show that Pascal is still clean, capable, and enjoyable.

 This project also reflects three pillars I care about: